 International students are welcome at Independence Community College.
-Applications will be evaluated by the Primary Designated School Official, but the following specific conditions must be completed before an I-20 form will be issued:
+Applications will be evaluated by the Primary Designated School Official and/or the Designated School Official.
+College staff designated to assist international students can be found on the ICC website(Index | International Students (indycc.edu).
+The following specific conditions must be completed before an I-20 form will be issued:

-- 1. Candidates must submit an application form to the Admissions Office along with a non-refundable application/processing fee of \$75.00.

-2. If you are NOT a citizen of one of the following countries, you will need documentation of your English proficiency:

-- a.
-Commonwealth Caribbean (does not include the Dominican Republic, Haiti, or the Dutch Isles)

-- b.
-English-speaking Canada

-- c.
-United Kingdom

-- d.
-Australia

-- e.
-South Africa

-- f.
-New Zealand

-- g.
+- 1. Candidates must submit an application form to the Admissions Office. - 2.
+Candidates must submit a copy of their passport. - 3.
+Candidates must submit a bank statement indicating they have adequate funds to pay for one year of college (\$14,000 or more) and sign the official ICC form agreeing to payment of balance. - 4.
+Candidates must submit an official high school transcript translated into English mailed in with the official seal. - 5.
+Candidates must submit a non-refundable application/processing fee of \$75.00.
+Candidates will pay this amount once all documents have been received. - 6.
+Candidates must submit proof of health insurance. - 7.
+Deadlines: Candidates must submit all application materials prior to admission deadlines.
+See the Academic Calendar for dates: Index | Registrar (indycc.edu).
+8. Acceptance: Qualified candidates will receive an official acceptance letter and I-20 form from the Primary Designated School - Official and/or Designated School Official.
+9. English Proficiency: If you are NOT a citizen of one of the following countries, you will need documentation of your English proficiency: - a.
+Commonwealth Caribbean (does not include the Dominican Republic, Haiti or the Dutch Isles). - b.
+English-speaking Canada - c.
+United Kingdom - d.
+Australia - e.
+South Africa - f.
+New Zealand - g.
 Republic of Ireland